 He was subsequently awarded the Military Cross for his courageous actions during the North-West Europe Campaign: In 1945, while under heavy fire, Captain Neil and his men recovered 51 tanks that were stranded in a muddy minefield.
 Captain Neil understood the importance of recovering these tanks and acted on his own initiative.

 The retrieval efforts were done without covering fire or the use of mine detectors in a heavily mined area subjected to enemy artillery, machine gun & sniper fire.
 Captain Neil showed a "complete contempt for danger" recovering the 51 tanks under perilous conditions.

 To commemorate Captain Neil's accomplishments, a new $17.5 million maintenance building at Wolseley Barracks in London, Ontario was named in his honour on May 10, 2006.
 At the building's opening ceremony, Brig.
 General Guy Thibault, commander of Task Force Central, stated that Captain Neil "represents the best of what Canadian Forces represent."

-Another notable piece of information about Captain Neil's military life concerns the Holy Roller Sherman tank that was used by the First Hussars in WW II: Captain Neil helped to maintain this tank during its time in Europe and participated in several major repairs.
-Additionally, he had an important role in the tank coming to Canada, as he located and retrieved it from a boneyard, where it was sent after the war in Europe ended.
-Currently, the tank rests at Victoria Park in London, Ontario.
-The Holy Roller, and two other First Hussars memorial tanks (Bold at Courseulles-sur-Mer, France and Calamity in Sarnia, Ontario), is dedicated to the regiment & the Allied men who fought in Europe.
+Another notable piece of information about Captain Neil's military life concerns the Holy Roller Sherman tank that was used by the First Hussars in World War II: Captain Neil helped to maintain this tank during its time in Europe and participated in several major repairs.
+Additionally, he had an important role in the tank coming to Canada, as he located and retrieved it from a boneyard, where it was sent after the war ended.

 Early Days & Post-war Era